Crock Pot Macaroni and Cheese made totally from scratch????

 But there is ANOTHER type of Macaroni and Cheese…………………

 A type that, in my humble opinion, is FAR less represented…………………..

 Far less appreciate………Far less blogged about and, far, far less pinned.

 Okay, so it might be difficult to get the stringy, cheesy, yummy-mess of a photo, all of us seem to clamor for!

 But that in NO way means that this recipe is lacking for cheesy yummy goodness or, more importantly, Macaroni and Cheese deliciousness!!!

-That’s because, with this style of M&C a delicious custard forms during cooking time that does not allow for you to see that uber cheesy photo shot.
+That’s because with this style of M&C a delicious custard forms during the cooking time that does not allow for you to see that uber cheesy photo shot.